Fabric, Timișoara: History

 The entire district was restructured between 1901 and 1903, following university professor László Szesztay's plans, thus proposing the connections between Fabric and Cetate districts.
 The old bridges made of wood or iron from the 19th century were replaced by reinforced concrete bridges at the beginning of the 20th century.
 This is how the Decebal, Dacilor and Mihai Viteazul bridges were built.
 The Bega Canal received a new course by 1910 as well.

 Even if the district initially enjoyed a particular multiculturalism, this was removed when the communist regime came to power.
 Most of the district's ethnic groups, largely represented by wealthy people, emigrated, while their housing was nationalized and then transformed into social housing, offered to the poor social class with limited financial resources.
 As such, many of the historic buildings in the Fabric district have deteriorated over time, with only 10% of the buildings having been restored as of 2020.
 Similarly, as Trajan Square shifted from being a bustling commercial hub—hosting food markets and trade fairs—to a space primarily used for promenades, the area began to lose much of its economic vitality.
 By the 1990s, it had declined into a zone filled with low-quality shops, many of which went bankrupt in rapid succession.
 In the 1970s, industrial zones made up 28.5% of the district's total area, yet only 6.5% of that had been developed during the interwar and post-war periods.
 Technological advancements and the constant search for more affordable spaces pushed industries to relocate to the city's outskirts, leaving large portions of the district abandoned.
 This shift resulted in a loss of both identity and economic lifelines.
 Today, only about a third of the original industrial facilities remain active—most notably two major complexes: the Beer Factory, established in 1718 as Romania's first, and the CET.
 The rest are either in various states of decay or have been repurposed.

 Multiculturalism

 During the Habsburg rule, Fabric was divided by ethnicity: Romanians lived in Vlașca Mare, Serbs in Old Fabric and Germans in German Fabric.
-Gypsies, called Neuen Banater (lit. "new Banat people"), settled in the so-called "New World" (Neuen Welt) in 1753, near the present-day East Station.
+Gypsies, called Neue Banater (lit. "new Banat people"), settled in the so-called "New World" (Neue Welt) in 1753, near the present-day East Station.
 Italians, French and Spaniards, who traded in rice, silk and wine, also worked in Fabric.
 Greeks, Armenians, Jews and Czechs settled here in the Belle Époque.